LitePipe/litevectors.org/docs/spec/tests.md

 The current set of _negative_ test vectors are [litevectors_negative.txt](https://raw.githubusercontent.com/LitePipe/ltvgo/main/testvectors/litevectors_negative.txt).

-If you encounter an error that you think could have been caught with a good test vector, submit an [issue](https://github.com/LitePipe/litevectors.org/issues) - and let's make everybody's parsers better.
+If you encounter an error that you think could have been caught with a good test vector, submit an [issue](https://github.com/LitePipe/litevectors.org/issues) - and let's make everyone's parsers better.